forseti-security/forseti-security/deployment-templates/README.md

 * EMAIL\_ADDRESS\_OF_YOUR\_SENDER (email address of your email sender)
 * EMAIL\_ADDRESS\_OF\_YOUR\_RECIPIENT (email address of your email recipient)
 * `src-path` and `release-version`: The default is to retrieve the latest stable branch (currently hardcoded).
 If you want to get a different release archive, e.g. master, change the following:
-  * `src-path`: https://github.com/GoogleCloudPlatform/forseti-security/archive/{TAG_NAME}.tar.gz (you can find the tag names from [this page](https://github.com/GoogleCloudPlatform/forseti-security/tags); the tag name starts with "v").
+  * `src-path`: This will be something like `https://github.com/GoogleCloudPlatform/forseti-security/archive/{TAG_NAME}.tar.gz`.
+You can find the tag names from [this page](https://github.com/GoogleCloudPlatform/forseti-security/tags); the tag name starts with "v".
 If you want to use master branch, then set "TAG_NAME" to "master".
-  * `release-version`: Either "master" or the tag name, without the "v", e.g. "1.0".
+  * `release-version`: Either "master" or the tag name, without the "v", e.g. for the release with tag name "v1.0", the `release-version` will be "1.0".
 (The quotes are required in the yaml.)

   Example: